-Rakuten Travel Xchange selects RateGain for Expanding Global Reach
+Rakuten Travel Xchange selects RateGain for expanding Global Reach

+- Tribute to Sidharth Shukla: Bhamla Foundation Crowdfunding on Ketto.org to commemorate Sidharth Shukla by bringing his Dream to Fruition

+- MX Studios presents Wanderlust: Starring TV's most loved couple Rubina Dilaik and Abhinav Shukla

-RateGain Technologies, a global provider of SaaS solutions for travel and hospitality, announced that Rakuten Travel Xchange (RTX), the global hotel connectivity and travel technology division within the Rakuten Group has chosen RateGain, to add to their extensive global supply including top hotel chains.
+Mumbai (Maharashtra) [India], March 15 (ANI/PRNewswire): RateGain Technologies, a global provider of SaaS solutions for travel and hospitality, today announced that Rakuten Travel Xchange (RTX), the global hotel connectivity and travel technology division within the Rakuten Group has chosen RateGain, to add to their extensive global supply including top hotel chains.

-The connectivity through RateGain is aimed to help Rakuten's customers' get a wider access to properties worldwide and have more choices on the platform.
+As the number of cases worldwide continues to plummet after the Omicron wave, travelers have a high intent to travel and Rakuten Group wants to ensure that travelers are able to make the right decision by getting a wide range of options on the platform as they make international travel plans for the first time in two years.

+Commenting on this development, Anna Tsujihata, Head of Hotel Contracting & Connectivity, Rakuten Travel Xchange Pte.
+Ltd. said, "Our mission is to accelerate the global expansion of Rakuten's travel vertical, and we are seeking partners that can enhance direct relationships with accommodation partners to expand the distribution of our existing contracted inventory.
+We believe RateGain's vast network and similar global approach will help us to further expand our supply and demand partnerships by providing an easy and efficient entry to partners looking to work with Rakuten."

 Dear Reader,